humdek-unibe-ch/gar-gaze_analysis_r/README.md

 Further, each sample has two additional timestamp fields for onset information of the annotations:
  - `trial_onset`: the amount of milliseconds since the last change in the field `trial_id`.
  - `label_onset`: the amount of milliseconds since the last change in the field `label`.

+### Area of Interest (AOI) Analysis

+The area of interest (AOI) analysis is performed based on fixations.
+Saccade information can also be used to extend the analysis but fixations are always required.
+For each distinct trial ID block an analysis of each AOI is performed.

+The `trial_timestamp` in the AOI analysis result is the timestamp of the last trial ID change.
+All other time information of the AOI analysis is an onset with the `trial_timestamp` as reference.
+The `label_timestamp` is not directly reported in the analysis result but it is used to compute the `label_onset` and the `first_saccade_latency`.
+It is the timestamp of the last sample annotation label change (it has nothing to do with the AOI name).
+Use the sample annotation label to mark an interesting point in the trial progression (e.g. change the label when an image is shown to the participant).

+To decide whether a sample point is inside an AOI a ray casting method is used where a virtual ray is drawn from an arbitrary point outside the AOI to the sample point.
+Then, every intersection with segments of the AOI contour is counted.
+If an even number of intersection is detected, the point lies outside of the AOI, otherwise the point lies inside the AOI.
+To improve performance, a coarse detection using a rectangular a bounding box is performed (if the sample point lies outside the bounding box it also lies outside the AOI).

 ## Create an R Package